The Following Blog Posts Contain Information Related To:

 Confidentiality Agreements Ensure Actionability

 Mere W-2 status within an organization is not an automatic confidentiality contract.
-An additional contract – that clearly outlines the parameters of a given trade secret – is needed to win in a court of law.
-Without said signed agreement, a judge may deem that a trade secret, which was developed BY an employee, to be the property of an employee, not a company.
+An additional agreement – that clearly outlines the parameters of a given trade secret – is needed to win in court.
+Without signed terms, a judge may deem that a trade secret, which was developed BY an employee, to be the property of an employee, not a company.

 Kelly / Warner: Trade Secret Law Attorneys